Are you working full-time, and you want to quit? If you’re thinking about going to one income, we have ideas to cut your monthly costs!

 4. Invest 15% off household income into Roth IRAs and pre-tax retirement

 If you are wondering, the last three steps are – college funding for children, paying off your home early, and building wealth and giving.

 In addition to these four steps, I started to look at our monthly expenses and see where we could cut back or what I could do to save more money.

-3. Limited our discretionary spending – going out to dinner, shopping when not necessary, extra activities that we didn’t really want to do.
+3. Limited our discretionary spending.
+We stopped going out to dinner, shopping when not necessary, extra activities and our subscription boxes.
+Some of those were HARD!

 Have you gone down to one income successfully?
 How did you do it?
 Share your tips with us in the comments!